Tselmeg-C/Churn_prediction_Udacity_Capstone/README.md

 2. how to use Spark MLlib to build machine learning models with large datasets

 **Three jupyter notebook files were uploaded:**
-1. Sparkify_visualization: Codes for cleaning small data set and exploratory visualization
+1. **_Sparkify_visualization_**: Codes for cleaning small data set and exploratory visualization
-2. Sparkify_modeling: Codes for cleaning small data set and modeling
+2. **_Sparkify_modeling_**: Codes for cleaning small data set and modeling
-3. Sparkify_AWS: Codes for analyzing big data set on AWS EMR cluster (not the exactly scaled codes from the other two parts)
+3. **_Sparkify_AWS_**: Codes for analyzing big data set on AWS EMR cluster (Because of limited time and budget, I only run this version of code once on AWS cluster.
+This is not the exactly scaled codes from the other two parts.
+However, the other two notebooks should be completely scalable on big data set)

 **AWS EMR setting:**